Gunivers/Bookshelf/docs/modules/time.md

     (scores) `Seconde Systime`
     : The real second

-:Example:
+Example

-    Get the system time:
+:   Get the system time:

     ```mcfunction
     # The first time